TL;DR

 FinTokei

-• Brand built specifically for the Japan market
+• Brand built specifically for the Japanese market.

 FTMO

 FTMO’s operating record is far longer.
-FinTokei isn’t fresh-out-of-zero either — backed by experienced European prop operators.
+That said, FinTokei isn’t fresh-from-zero — it’s backed by experienced European prop operators, which raises its baseline trust above a typical 2023 launch.

 3. Evaluation terms